August 27, 2020

 Emotional Readiness for the Return to School

-After such an extended break and unusual few months, how can we help our children feel confident and emotionally prepared for the transition back to school?
+After such an extended break and unusual few months, how can we help our children feel confident and emotionally prepared for the return back to school?

 Here are 5 ideas to put into place before your child starts back at school: